diogogithub/gnu-social/INSTALL.md

 ----

-Next, if you want to setup SSL (which you should in most cases, exceptions being wanting to use the Thor network), you'll need a certificate.
+Next, if you want to setup SSL (which you should in most cases, exceptions being wanting to use the Tor network), you'll need a certificate.
 There are multiple approaches to achieve this, among which are using a proxy server capable of either proxying an HTTP connection to HTTPS or an HTTPS connection to HTTPS, or creating a